rhubarbdog/microbit-two-weeks/README.md

 GameZip https://kitronik.co.uk/products/5626-game-zip-64-for-the-bbc-microbit.
 Use the cursor keys to move the player the compass is displayed on the microbit.
 Guide the red sprite to the purple exit avoiding the blue walls and other players which are yellow.
 </br>
 </br>
 The game requires a version 2 microbit per player and a further version 2 microbit to host the game.
-Freshly flash the microbits with <code>uflash</code>
-or copy a <code>microbit.hex</code> file directly to the microbit.
-Use microFS or the file transfer facility in <code>mu-editor</code> to copy to programs over.
-Each players microbit runs the program <code>gamezip.py</code>,
-<code>game.py</code> or <code>microbit.py</code> depending on which controller they have.
+There are two installation methods.
+Directly copy `host.hex` to one micro bit and then `microbit.hex`, `game.hex` or `gamezip.hex` to each player's microbit.
+Or freshly flash the microbits using either <code>uflash</code> or copy <code>micropython.hex</code> file directly to the microbit.
+Then use microFS or the file transfer facility in <code>mu-editor</code> to copy to programs to each microbit.
+Each player's microbit runs the program <code>gamezip.py</code>, <code>game.py</code> or <code>microbit.py</code> depending on which controller they have.
 Copy the correct program with the following commands.
 <br/>
 <br/>
 <code>ufs put microbit.py main.py</code><br/><br/>